Rex Enright: Coaching career

 In the early 1930s, Enright was an assistant football coach at the University of North Carolina at Chapel Hill.
-From 1931 to 1938, he was the head basketball coach at the University of Georgia and assistant football coach.
-In 1938, he was hired as head football coach and athletic director at the University of South Carolina.
+From 1931 to 1937, he was the head basketball coach at the University of Georgia and assistant football coach.
+In late December 1937, he was hired as head football coach and athletic director at the University of South Carolina.
 After the 1942 season, he joined the United States Navy serving as a lieutenant and working mostly in their athletic program in the United States.
 He completed his service in the navy in 1946, and returned to the Gamecocks as head football coach succeeding John D. McMillan, and remained until 1955 when he resigned for health reasons.
 He hired Warren Giese as his successor, and continued as athletic director until 1960.
 The Rex Enright Athletic Center on the South Carolina campus was named for him and the Rex Enright Award (also known as the Captain's Cup) given to the football captains of the previous season.
 He was considered one of the "ring leaders" in the formation of the Atlantic Coast Conference in 1953.